Equal Employment Opportunity Annual Report

 - Posted in the Alabama Broadcasters Association Job Bank publication and website.

 - Posted on Troy University’s Human Resources website.

 - Posted on other industry websites as related to requirements of the vacant position.

 - Troy University Public Radio maintains a partnership with the Troy City School system and the Pike County school system to provide opportunities for high school students to serve as announcers for the Radio Reading Service for the blind.
-Through the Global Studies Program, we have approximately 20 students participating in an orientation/training session, providing the opportunity to read a section of a regional newspaper to acquire "hands-on" experience using radio recording equipment.
-Upon completion of the group session, students have the opportunity to sign up as a volunteer to read on a weekly basis.
+Through the Global Studies Program, we had 18 students participating in the September 20, 2011 orientation/training session, providing the opportunity to read a section of a regional newspaper to acquire "hands-on" experience using radio recording equipment.
+Upon completion of the group session, students have the opportunity to sign up as a volunteer to read on a weekly basis during September – November.